-In this paper, we aim to address this fundamental question for a different (and more tractable) class of samplers, parametric AIS schemes, using the available results from nonconvex optimization literature.
-Recently, this fundamental theoretical problem was addressed by \citet{akyildiz2021convergence} who considered a specific family of proposals, i.e., the exponential family as fixed proposal family.
-In this case, a fundamental quantity in the MSE bound of the importance sampler, specifically the $\chi^2$-divergence (or equivalently the variance of the importance weights), can be shown to be convex which leads to a natural adaptation strategy based on convex optimization, see, e.g., \citet{arouna2004adaptative,arouna2004robbins, kawai2008adaptive, lapeyre2011framework, ryu2014adaptive, kawai2017acceleration, kawai2018optimizing} for the algorithmic applications of this property.
-This quantity appeared and was investigated in other contexts, e.g., sequential Monte Carlo methods \citep{cornebise2008adaptive}, asymptotic analysis \citep{delyon2018asymptotic}, or to determine the necessary sample size for the IS \citep{sanz2018importance, sanz2021bayesian}.
-The convexity property of $\chi^2$-divergence when the proposal is from the exponential family was exploited by \citet{akyildiz2021convergence} to prove finite, uniform-in-time error bounds for the AIS, in particular, providing a general convergence rate $\mathcal{O}(1/\sqrt{k}N + 1/N)$ for the $L_2$ error for the importance sampler, where $k$ is the number of iterations and $N$ is the number of Monte Carlo samples used for integration.
-However, this result does not apply for a general proposal distribution, as this results in a function in the MSE bound that is non-convex in the parameter of the proposal.
+In this paper, we provide an analysis to address this fundamental question for a different (and more tractable) class of samplers, parametric AIS schemes, using the available results from nonconvex optimization literature.
+Recently, this fundamental theoretical problem was addressed by \cite{akyildiz2021convergence} who considered a specific family of proposals, i.e., the exponential family as fixed proposal family.
+In this case, a fundamental quantity in the MSE bound of the importance sampler, specifically the $\chi^2$-divergence (or equivalently the variance of the importance weights), can be shown to be convex which leads to a natural adaptation strategy based on convex optimization, see, e.g., \cite{arouna2004adaptative,arouna2004robbins, kawai2008adaptive, lapeyre2011framework, ryu2014adaptive, kawai2017acceleration, kawai2018optimizing} for the algorithmic applications of this property (see also \cite{fu2002optimal} for an application in a financial context).
+This quantity appeared and was investigated in other contexts, e.g., sequential Monte Carlo methods \cite{cornebise2008adaptive}, asymptotic analysis \cite{delyon2018asymptotic}, or to determine the necessary sample size for the IS \cite{sanz2018importance, sanz2021bayesian}.
+The convexity property of $\chi^2$-divergence when the proposal is from the exponential family was exploited by \cite{akyildiz2021convergence} to prove finite error bounds for the AIS that are {\textit{uniform-in-time}}, in particular, providing a general convergence rate $\mathcal{O}(1/\sqrt{k}N + 1/N)$ for the $L_2$ error for the importance sampler, where $k$ is the number of iterations and $N$ is the number of Monte Carlo samples used for integration.
+A similar result was extended to adaptive optimisers in \cite{perello2023adaptively}.
+However, these results do not apply for a general proposal distribution, as this results in a function in the MSE bound that is non-convex in the parameter of the proposal.